kevlatus/flutter_fortune_wheel/README.md

 items according to a common logic is achieved by passing a [`StyleStrategy`](https://pub.dev/documentation/flutter_fortune_wheel/latest/flutter_fortune_wheel/StyleStrategy-class.html).
 By default, the FortuneWheel uses the [`AlternatingStyleStrategy`](https://pub.dev/documentation/flutter_fortune_wheel/latest/flutter_fortune_wheel/AlternatingStyleStrategy-class.html) and the FortuneBar uses the [`UniformStyleStrategy`](https://pub.dev/documentation/flutter_fortune_wheel/latest/flutter_fortune_wheel/UniformStyleStrategy-class.html).
-As with drag behavior, you can pass custom implementations to the `styleStrategy` property
+As with drag behavior, you can pass custom implementations to the `styleStrategy` property.

 ```dart
 // styling FortuneItems individually